KoinaVerma/Bank-Customer-Churn-Analysis/README.md

 ### 1. **Creating a Calendar Table** :

-- First I created a calendar table to manage time-based filtering, which is crucial for tracking customer churn patterns over different periods.
+- First I created a calendar table to manage **time-based filtering**, which is crucial for tracking customer churn patterns over different periods.
 By incorporating fields like **year, month,** and **month name**, I ensured that I could slice and dice the data more flexibly and easily identify trends.

 - The formula used: